- How often are student assessments done?

 You may voluntarily have a student assessment done during any quarter you’d like.
 If the assessment is not required by the contract then the instructor will receive all copies of the results reports.
 Results reports are NOT sent to deans or HR if the assessment is voluntary.
 However, the instructor is free to share the results with the dean if s/he chooses.

 What will I have to do?

 The main thing you need to do is complete the Faculty Information Form (FIF) for each class.
 The FIF lists twelve learning objectives and you will rate their importance to your course.
 The Directions to Faculty document, or Directions to Online Faculty , will help if you have questions.
-Also, the IDEA Center has a 6-minute video about completing the FIF , as well as a paper called Some Thoughts on Selecting Objectives .
+Also, the IDEA Center has a paper called Some Thoughts on Selecting Objectives .

-In face-to-face classes, your forms will be sent to you by your division's administrative assisstant.
+In face-to-face classes, your forms will be sent to you by your division's administrative assistant.
 Directions for the classroom administration will be included.
 (Details will vary by division.)

 What about the typo on my Faculty Info Form?